secshellnet/wpm-api-vyos/README.md

-# Wireguard Peer Manager
+# Wireguard Peer Manager: VyOS API

 Wireguard Peer Manager is used for managing Road Warrior VPN endpoints and consists of two components.
 Users and administrators utilize the Django app for graphical management of Wireguard peers.
-It communicates with the router's REST API interfaces (for vyos this project) to apply the Wireguard configuration.
+It communicates with the router's REST API (for VyOS [this project](https://github.com/secshellnet/wpm-api-vyos)) to apply the Wireguard configuration.

 After the user logs in, they can easily create new Wireguard peers (each device should have its own peer to enable simultaneous connections) and view or delete the Wireguard configuration.
 Due to this abstraction layer, end-users don't